Pravargolecha2011229/IADAI205-2013409-Jwal-Patel-2405460-Pravar-Golecha/README.md

 GlobeTrek AI is designed to address this challenge.
 It is an AI-powered travel planning platform that simplifies the process of discovering destinations, generating personalized itineraries, managing trip information, and engaging with community feedback.
 The system integrates artificial intelligence, persistent data storage, and an intuitive user interface to create a complete travel planning ecosystem.

-Built using Streamlit for the user interface, SQLite for data management, and the Gemini AI model for intelligent itinerary generation, GlobeTrek AI demonstrates how modern AI technologies can enhance user experience in travel planning.
+Built using Streamlit for the user interface, SQLite for data management, and the Grok AI model for intelligent itinerary generation, GlobeTrek AI demonstrates how modern AI technologies can enhance user experience in travel planning.
 The platform focuses on cultural exploration, personalized recommendations, and efficient organization of travel-related information.

 The goal of this project is to create a user-centric digital assistant that helps travelers transform scattered research into a structured and meaningful travel plan.